SimoneColu/examCreation/README.md

 This class also implements `getBuildings()` that returns all the buildings, and it's possible to update and delete buildings with the methods `updateBuilding()` and `deleteBuilding()` of the class `Control`

-R2 - Area
+R2 - Block
 ----------

-Every Area represents a group of rooms, for example the groups defined by different letters (R,I,T,M,N...)
+Every Block represents a group of rooms, for example the groups defined by different letters (R,I,T,M,N...)
-The definition of a new area is carried on by method `createArea()` which accepts the building code, the area code, the room groups and a brief description.
+The definition of a new block is carried on by method `createArea()` which accepts the building code, the block code, the room groups and a brief description.

-The method `getRoomsGroup()` returns the name of the group of classrooms that defines the area.
+The method `getName()` returns the name of the group of classrooms that defines the block.
-Method `getAreas()` returns all the areas of the building.
+Method `getBlocks()` returns all the areas of the building provided.

-It is also possible to update or delete an area by the methods `updateArea()` or `deleteArea()` of the class `Building`
+It is also possible to update or delete a block by the methods `updateArea()` or `deleteArea()`

 R3 - SensorRoom